Operation Round Up

 Since organizing our Operation Round Up program in 1993, Cass County Electric Cooperative members and employees have raised over $2.5 million.
 These funds have gone back into the community to help individuals and nonprofit organizations in need.
 Participation is simple: your monthly electric bill is rounded up to the nearest dollar, an estimated average of $.50 each month (just $6.00 per year) — a small amount to help worthy causes in our region.
 These funds are used primarily within CCEC's service area for charitable, educational, environmental, and emergency assistance purposes.

 Frequently Asked Questions

-The majority of the funds will be used for projects in the areas and communities we serve.
-Certain projects, such as assistance to emergency service organizations, could conceivably benefit some people who are not members of CCEC.
+The funds are used for projects in the areas and communities served by CCEC.
+Certain projects could conceivably benefit both members and non-members of CCEC.

 Contact Cass County Electric's member accounting department at 800-248-3292 or e-mail email@example.com.

 Operation Round Up is a great benefit to our service area because it's based on the most vital cooperative principle: People doing together what can't be done individually.

 Individuals and business leaders: Looking for a community service opportunity for yourself or your employees?
 CCEC Foundation ORU is seeking candidates for its board of directors.
 You can become part of the team deciding where ORU funds are allocated.
 Candidates currently sought in district 1 (see district map).
 If interested, download and complete the Board of Director application and submit to Linda Otterson at firstname.lastname@example.org.